DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 Give Caddy time to get certificates, checking `docker logs caddy` as it goes, then visit the urls.
 It should lead to the services with https working.

-If something is fucky use `docker logs caddy` to see what is happening.<br>
+If something is fucky use `docker logs caddy` to see what is happening.
 Restarting the container `docker container restart caddy` can help.
 Or investigate inside `docker exec -it caddy /bin/sh`.
-For example trying to ping hosts that are suppose to be reachable, `ping nginx` should work.
+For example trying to ping hosts that are suppose to be reachable, `ping nginx` should work.<br>
+I use [ctop](https://github.com/bcicen/ctop) for checking logs or execing in.

 There's also other possible issues, like bad port forwarding towards docker host, or ISP not providing you with publicly reachable IP.
+Check [this](https://github.com/DoTheEvo/selfhosted-apps-docker/blob/master/_knowledge-base/port_forwarding.md) port forwarding guide.

 *extra info:*<br>
 `docker exec -w /etc/caddy caddy caddy reload` reloads config